Aliases for PYCR1 Gene

 GeneCards Summary for PYCR1 Gene

 PYCR1 (Pyrroline-5-Carboxylate Reductase 1) is a Protein Coding gene.
-Diseases associated with PYCR1 include Cutis Laxa, Autosomal Recessive, Type Iiib and Cutis Laxa, Autosomal Recessive, Type Iib.
-Among its related pathways are Amino acid synthesis and interconversion (transamination) and Viral mRNA Translation.
-GO annotations related to this gene include identical protein binding and oxidoreductase activity, acting on the CH-OH group of donors, NAD or NADP as acceptor.
+Diseases associated with PYCR1 include Cutis Laxa, Autosomal Recessive, Type Iib and Cutis Laxa, Autosomal Recessive, Type Iiib.
+Among its related pathways are Viral mRNA Translation and Metabolism.
+Gene Ontology (GO) annotations related to this gene include identical protein binding and oxidoreductase activity, acting on the CH-OH group of donors, NAD or NADP as acceptor.
 An important paralog of this gene is PYCR2.

 UniProtKB/Swiss-Prot for PYCR1 Gene